Cypress College’s 110-acre campus features open spaces, beautifully landscaped grounds, and unique areas to relax, study, and visit.

 Founding Cypress College President Dan Walker wanted a grand spire reminiscent of those at the world’s finest universities.
 The result is the campanile, which towers above the Student Center and Bookstore buildings — and is visible from the city streets surrounding Cypress College.
 Surrounded by a planter, the campanile today serves as a spot for students to gather, provides a backdrop for commencement, and often is adorned with colors to mark a holiday or to bring awareness (it turned blue for Autism Awareness month and pink for breast cancer awareness, for example).

 Well-known journalist Gustavo Arellano calls Sergio O’Cadiz “El Artist” — the artist.
 O’Cadiz was a member of the original architectural team that designed and built Cypress College in the late 1960s.
 Completed in 1967, O’Cadiz’s acid-stained concrete mural graced the front of the then-Library Building.
 It was one of several works he completed in Orange County.
-Recently preserved as part of the campus 50th anniversary celebration, the Cypress College mural is one of a diminishing number of public works created by Mr. O’Cadiz.
+Preserved as part of the campus 50th anniversary celebration, the Cypress College mural is one of a diminishing number of public works created by Mr. O’Cadiz.